Download pdf version

 If you want to create Markdown documents you can separately install the rmarkdown package in R (see below for more details).

-9.4 Installing R packages
+8.4 Installing R Packages

-We will be using a number of R packages especially designed to support reproducible research.
-Many of those packages are not included in the default R installation and will need to be installed separately.
-To install key packages used in class, copy the following code and paste it into your R console:
+We will be using several R packages specifically designed to support reproducible research.
+Many of these packages are not included in the default R installation and must be installed separately.

 install.packages(c("brew", "countrycode", "devtools", "dplyr", "ggplot2", "googleVis",